-Defined division of duties and organization of work in the financial reporting process by the head of Financial Department prior to their issue to the independent auditor (in case of half-year and annual reports).
+Defined division of duties and organization of work in the financial reporting process

 The ASBISc Group Financial Department, headed by the Board of Directors Member, Mr. Marios Christou is responsible for preparing the financial statements, interim financial reports and interim management reports of the Company.